tyh0123/RL_STEM/README.md

 # Interpretable Digital Twins for Autonomous STEM Aberration Correction

 This repository contains a proof-of-concept framework for **machine-learning-assisted aberration correction in scanning transmission electron microscopy (STEM)**.
-The project builds a corrector digital twin, integrating **LLM-based log parsing, symbolic regression, and reinforcement learning** to enable faster, more stable, and reproducible aberration correction with reduced reliance on expert operators.
+The project develops a corrector digital twin that integrates **LLM-based log parsing, symbolic regression, and reinforcement learning** to enable faster, more stable, and reproducible aberration correction with reduced reliance on expert operators.

 ## Overview